 More than 700,000 moms-to-be per year in the U.S. are put on some level of bed rest, experts say.
 While bed rest during pregnancy is one of the most often prescribed interventions, it is also one of the least studied.
 Women are highly motivated, obviously, because their biggest concern is their unborn children.

-More than 700,000 pregnant women a year in the U.S. are prescribed some level of bed rest each year as a result of such factors as threatened preterm labor, spotting, bleeding, hypertension and, frequently, carrying twins or more.
+More than 700,000 pregnant women in the U.S. are prescribed some level of bed rest each year as a result of such factors as threatened preterm labor, spotting, bleeding, hypertension and, frequently, carrying twins or more.
 Most take to their beds (or couches) willingly despite the obvious—and tremendous—stress doing so puts on themselves and their families.
 “Women are highly motivated because their biggest concern is their unborn child,” says Judith A.

 Pregnancy bed rest can take a big toll on you, physically and mentally.
 You can quickly lose strength, stamina and flexibility, which will leave you feeling lethargic and unable to perform daily tasks.
 However, without leaving your couch or bed, you can do gentle exercises that will improve circulation, stamina, mobility and flexibility, minimize loss of strength and help prevent pain and stiffness.
 The following simple exercises, paired with deep breathing, will also give you a much-needed mood boost.